less/old-lesscss.org/templates/pages/doc.md

     }

 ### Mixins With Multiple Parameters
 Parameters are either *semicolon* or *comma* separated.
 It is recommended to use *semicolon*.
-The symbol comma has double meaning: it can be interpreted either as a mixin parameters separator or css list separator.
+The symbol comma has double meaning: it can be interpreted either as a mixin parameters separator or as css list separator.
 Using comma as mixin separator makes it impossible to use comma separated list as an argument.

 Semicolon does not have such limitation.
 If the compiler sees at least one semicolon inside mixin call or declaration, it assumes that arguments are separated by semicolons.
-All commas then belong to css lists:
+All commas then belong to css lists.
+For example:

  - two arguments and each contains comma separated list: `.name(1, 2, 3; something, else)`,
  - three arguments and each contains one number: `.name(1, 2, 3)`,